AdrishikharChowdhury/Digital-Stopwatch/README.md

 - ⚡ **Real-time Display**: Shows the elapsed time with millisecond accuracy.
 - 🎨 **Modern UI**: Aesthetically pleasing design with a focus on user experience.
 - 🗑️ **Clear Laps**: Ability to clear all recorded laps.
+- 🗑️ **Delete Individual Laps**: Ability to delete specific laps.

 ## 🚀 Technologies Used

-- **React 18** - Modern React with hooks for a declarative and efficient UI.
+- **React 19** - The latest version of React for building modern user interfaces.
 - **Vite** - A next-generation frontend tooling for a fast development experience.
+- **Tailwind CSS** - A utility-first CSS framework for rapid UI development.
+- **Font Awesome** - For scalable vector icons.
+- **Framer Motion** - A production-ready motion library for React.
 - **JavaScript (ES6+)** - The programming language of the web.
-- **CSS3** - For styling and creating a beautiful user interface.

 ## 📦 Installation